hajin-chung/dotfiles/README.md

 configuration files I use

-currently using wezterm, nvim, tmux, bash
+currently using alacritty, nvim, tmux, bash on arch

-guess not a good idea to copy .base_profile. it could have some exports of your binary installs